agera-air/crypto/README.md

 An asynchronous ActionScript cryptography library for AIR SDK.

-> **Disclaimer:** The algorithm is a taken from the [by.blooddy.crypto](https://github.com/blooddy/blooddy_crypto) library, which was released in 2016.
+> **Disclaimer:** The algorithm is taken from the [by.blooddy.crypto](https://github.com/blooddy/blooddy_crypto) library, which was released in 2016.
 I do not own the encryption algorithms used throughout the library.

 Supported encryption formats: